FilterKaapi/filterkaapi.github.io/_posts/2015-09-22-illusion-of-control.md

 ## Does that mean we have no control at all?

 I don't think so.
-I stil believe we have significant control with us.
-But it is much lesser than we imagine.
+I still believe we have significant control with us.
+But to a much lesser than we imagine.
 So, why then, am I calling it the illusion of control?
 Because we loose sleep over things we cannot control, but think we do.
 In the course of our lives, we waste too many years worrying about things we have no control over.
 In a majority of such cases, it's best to let life take it's path and not worry about the outcome.
-We will probably all live happier and less stressful lives than we do today.
-To simplify my thought process, I have designed The Illusion Matrix.
+We will probably live happier and less stressful lives than we do today.

+In order to identify where we should put in effort, I have designed *The Illusion Matrix*.

 ## The Illusion Matrix